jinyanghk/xv6-gui/README.md

 ## CURRENT ISSUES

 This project is still a work in progress.
 I couldn't devote more time to it being occupied by my research and other courses.
 Bugs are to be expected.
 Here are some of the issues I have found so far:
+- The mouse is sometimes restricted to a smaller rectangular region inside the screen.
+The "solution" is to move the mouse to the boundaries of the screen to calibrate its position.
+The keyboard driver does not recgonize some key combinations.
+I currently only consider single key input.
 - In the shell program, the last response from the shell won't show up until you issue a new command.
 This because I send a command and reveive a command both when type '\n' in the shell.
 I haven't figured out how to solve this issue.
 - When you click the mkdir button in the file explorer to create a temp directory under the root directory, some other directories with random names are also being created.
 I have no idea how this happens...
-- Sometimes the program just froze with trap number 13.
+- Sometimes the program just froze with trap number 13 if you Ctrl+Alt+G and loose grab of the emulator.

 ## FUTURE PLAN